 With the right hypothalamic support, you can take control of your menopausal weight gain.
 Why don’t you join us in our Hormone Support Group, which you can get access to through our Free Hormone Reboot Training.
 I hope you’ll join us.

-Research Reference: Menopause weight gain, Menopause and the Human Hypothalamus: Evidence for the Role of Kisspeptin/Neurokinin B Neurons in the Regulation of Estrogen Negative Feedback, Hypothalamus-pituitary-adrenal axis in glucolipid metabolic disorders.
+Research Reference: Menopause weight gain, Menopause and the Human Hypothalamus: Evidence for the Role of Kisspeptin/Neurokinin B Neurons in the Regulation of Estrogen Negative Feedback, Hypothalamus-pituitary-adrenal axis in glucolipid metabolic disorders, Testosterone and Visceral Fat in Midlife Women: The Study of Women’s Health Across the Nation (SWAN) Fat Patterning Study.

 *Statements not reviewed by the FDA.